-Rating: Not rated Ownership Structure: Owned by Banca Finanziaria Internazionale SpA (unrated) Regulated By: Bank of Italy Total Number of Receivables Serviced: EUR 23.4 billion Number of Staff: over 20 in servicing department Strength of Back-up Servicer Arrangement: " Hot back-up servicer " The company is leader in Italy in managing securitizations transactions acting principally as servicer, computation agent, corporate servicer and representative of the noteholders.
-Receivables Administration Method of Payment of Borrowers in the Pool: All borrowers pay by direct debit into a dedicated servicer account. % of Obligors with Account at Originator: N/A Distribution of Payment Dates: All borrowers pay on the first day of the month
+Rating: Not rated Ownership Structure: Owned by Banca Finanziaria Internazionale SpA (unrated) Regulated by: Bank of Italy Total Number of Receivables serviced: EUR 23.4 billion Number of Staff: over 20 in servicing department Strength of Back-up Servicer Arrangement: The company is leader in Italy in managing securitizations transactions acting principally as servicer, computation agent, corporate servicer and representative of the noteholders Receivables Administration . , , , , , , , , , , , , , , , , , , , Method of Payment of Borrowers in the Pool: Most borrowers pay by direct debit into a dedicated servicer account. % of Obligors with Account at Originator: N/A Distribution of Payment Dates: All borrowers pay on the first day of the month